This feature is available in SDK version 4.12.0 and later. See restrictions for current limitations.

 Create an index on a single field to improve query performance for that field:DQL

-field in the cars
+color field in the cars collection:

 DQL

-clause allows the statement to execute successfully even if an index with the same name already exists on the collection.
+IF NOT EXISTS clause allows the statement to execute successfully even if an index with the same name already exists on the collection.
 This is useful for initialization scripts that may run multiple times.

 The

-clause only checks if an index with the same name exists - it does not verify the field definition.
+IF NOT EXISTS clause only checks if an index with the same name exists - it does not verify the field definition.
 If an index with the same name already exists (even on a different field), the CREATE INDEX IF NOT EXISTS will succeed without creating a new index or modifying the existing one.
 To change an index definition, you must explicitly DROP the existing index first before creating the new one.Index Creation Examples

 The